teaching-ml/2022/index.md

 ### Preface Satellite Event

 This will take place on September 13, 2022.
 The times and presenters are as follows.
-We will
+We will circulate the connection details in due course.

 | Time/CEST                                                                          | Title                                                                                                                  | Speaker                                                                       |
 | ---------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------- |